kubernetes/website/content/en/docs/concepts/services-networking/service.md

 In Kubernetes v1.0, `Services` are a "layer 4" (TCP/UDP over IP) construct, the proxy was purely in userspace.
-In Kubernetes v1.1, the `Ingress` API was added (beta) to represent "layer 7"(HTTP) services, iptables proxy was added too, and become the default operating mode since Kubernetes v1.2.
+In Kubernetes v1.1, the `Ingress` API was added (beta) to represent "layer 7"(HTTP) services, iptables proxy was added too, and became the default operating mode since Kubernetes v1.2.
 In Kubernetes v1.8.0-beta.0, ipvs proxy was added.

 ### Proxy-mode: userspace